daos-stack/daos/src/vos/README.md

 VOS can freely remove or consolidate keys or extents so long as it doesn't alter the view visible at the latest timestamp or any persistent snapshot epoch.
 Aggregation makes use of the vos_iterate API to find both visible and hidden entries between persistent snapshots and removes hidden keys and extents and merges contiguous partial extents to reduce metadata overhead.
 Aggregation can be an expensive operation but doesn't need to consume cycles on the critical path.
-A special aggregation ULT processes aggregation, yielding frequently to avoid blocking continuing I/O.
+A special aggregation ULT processes aggregation, frequently yielding to avoid blocking the continuing I/O.

 <a id="79"></a>